influxdata/telegraf/plugins/outputs/stackdriver/README.md

 Additional resource labels can be configured by `resource_labels`.
 By default the required `project_id` label is always set to the `project` variable.

+For cumulative metric [intervals](https://cloud.google.com/monitoring/api/ref_v3/rest/v3/TimeInterval), the start time is by default set to the start time of the telegraf process.
+To get periodic intervals, the `cumulative_interval_seconds` parameter can be set to define the number of seconds between each interval.

 ### Configuration

 ```toml